 Our ability to succeed depends in significant part on the experience and expertise of our senior management team.
 From time to time, there may be changes in our senior management team resulting from the hiring or departure of executives.
-In our last two fiscal years, we hired a new Chief Financial Officer, Chief Revenue Officer, Chief Marketing Officer, Chief Legal Officer, Chief People Officer, and Chief Accounting Officer, among other leadership changes.
+In the last two years, we hired a new Chief Customer Officer, Chief Revenue Officer, Chief Marketing Officer, and various new sales and marketing leaders in their organizations, among other leadership changes.